DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 ### Early and Mid Game Quests

+* **The Wheel of Time** -
+* **Falskaar** - Can be started any time.
+Go to Riften and speak with Jalamar.
 * **Winterhold Deep Sea Ruins** - Can be started any time by going northeast from Winterhold.
 A journal can be found there in small ruins, which will point you to the location with a ship marker.
 Should be done without a follower.
+* **Frozen in Time** - Can be started any time.
+It is recommended to start it at level 5-7.
+Go to Nightgate Inn and head west towards Silverdrift Lair.
 * **Clockwork** - Automatically after reaching level 5.
 Without a follower.
 * **Beyond Skyrim - Bruma** - Can be started any time in *Pale Pass* (will be marked as two rocks together) southeast of Helgen.
 Personally recommend to start it at level 10.